 It’s a global community with 7.7 million active sellers and 95.1 million active buyers.
 In the first quarter of 2022, they reached nearly $3.3 billion in gross merchandise sales.
 It’s easy to see why so many makers love to sell on Etsy.

 Another advantage of selling on Etsy is that you don’t need to hire someone to create a website for you.
 A seller simply opens an account and starts uploading product shots and details to open a store.

 Many Etsy sellers are focused on making cool products for their customers and don’t consider what they do a business.
-But some states require you to pay taxes on your Etsy sales, regardless of if you view it as a hobby or not.
+But some states require you to pay taxes on your Etsy sales, regardless of whether you view it as a hobby or not.

 Do you need a business license to sell on Etsy?

-Even if you’re only selling on Etsy for fun, the state, county or municipality you live in may require a business license.
+Even if you’re only selling on Etsy for fun, the state, county, or municipality you live in may require a business license.

 To avoid violations and fines, you’ll want to make sure you research your local laws and regulations as they differ from one region to the next.